tjesi/tjesi.github.io/_pages/about.md

 **News**:

-- I will be on sabbathical leave from January 15th to July 15th during spring 2025.
+- I will be on sabbatical leave from January 15th to July 15th during spring 2025.
 - [Two-Round Threshold Lattice-Based Signatures from Threshold Homomorphic Encryption](https://eprint.iacr.org/2023/1318) is published at [PQCrypto 2024](https://www.maths.ox.ac.uk/events/conferences/pqcrypto-2024)!
 Joint work with Kamil Doruk Gur and Jonathan Katz.
 - I will be the general co-chair for [IACR PKC 2025](https://pkc.iacr.org/2025) in [Røros](https://www.visitnorway.com/places-to-go/trondelag/roros) together with [Bor de Kock](https://bordekock.nl)!
 - I started as an Associate Professor in Cryptology at the Department of Information Security and Communication Technology at NTNU on September 1st, 2022.